motioncrypto/motion-docs/docs/motion_install_from_script.md

 - **Recommended VPS size:** 2GB RAM (if less its ok, we can make swap partition)
 - **It must be Ubuntu 16.04 (Xenial)**
-- Make sure you have a transaction of **exactly 1000 MTN** in your desktop wallet (If you dont, you can auto-make that transaction from you to you).
+- Make sure you have a transaction of **exactly 1000 XMN** in your desktop wallet (If you dont, just send 1000 XMN from you to you).
 - motion.conf file on LOCAL wallet MUST BE EMPTY! (if you haven't touched this file it's OK)
 - masternode.conf file on VPS wallet MUST BE EMPTY! (if you haven't touched this file it's OK)

 **NOTES:** `PRE_ENABLED` status is NOT an issue, just restart local wallet and wait a few minutes.

+'WATCHDOG_EXPIRED' is not a problem if you just installed.
+Give time for the network to sync, 10 + Minutes

 You need a different IP for each masternode you plan to host.